View south from Discipline Hall

 Salt from the sea water is sprayed and/or blown onto the cliffs, and thus onto the bolts.
 Steel, which comes in many different varieties, can degenerate from contact with the chlorides in this salt and from being weighted.
 This process is called "stress corrosion cracking."
 It works like this: interaction of chlorides and steel form superficial corrosion on the bolt; the cracks expand when weighted, extending and deepening the corrosion; eventually it can break from a force far lower than rated.

 Glue-ins, on the other hand, are attached to the rock with an airtight bond (the glue) that, when installed correctly, is stronger than the rock itself.
 However, glue-in bolts are still susceptible to stress corrosion cracking, and some more than others.
-For example, 316 steel is the standard for use in marine environments, but not all of the bolts at Long Dong are 316 - though most of them are.
-Unfortunately, even 316 steel bolts can be compromised within a few years.
-Most of the bolts are of a special 316 that has been proven to be stronger and last longer than any other type in a marine environment.
-Most of the routes that get climbed were bolted in 2006, and many others in 2013.
+Even the best marine-grade steel bolts can be compromised within a decade.
+Age and appearance only tell part of the story, as rate of corrosion is subject to numerous conditions.
+Thus, it becomes nearly impossible to determine if a given route or even a given bolt is safe or not.
+As a rule of thumb, shiny new bolts are probably good, and everything else is up to you.
+Most of the routes that get climbed were bolted between 2005-2006, and many others in 2011-2013.
 But...

 As the folks in Thailand and elsewhere have learned, titanium glue-in bolts are the only solution.
 Connections have been made, a few have been installed, and they seem to be the future of fixed protection here.